wjakob/nanobind/docs/free_threaded.rst

 API stability
 _____________

-The interface explained in this is excluded from the project's semantic versioning policy.
+The interface explained in this section is excluded from nanobind's semantic versioning policy.
 Free-threading is still experimental, and API breaks may be necessary based on future experience and changes in Python itself.